erfangc/GigaGrid/README.md

 (This Project is Currently Development - Some Features are Not Working and I am Currently Accepting All Help!)

+A central aim is that this project will completely be free.
+However, I do have limited time to work on it.

 See the Grid in Action [Here](http://erfangc.github.io/GigaGrid/)

 ![GigaGrd](https://raw.githubusercontent.com/erfangc/GigaGrid/master/giga-grid.png)